jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-01d.md

 title: "The Causes of Consonances"
 description: "My Mysterium Cosmographicum explained the order of the 5 solids in the world"
 image: /covers/harmony.jpg
-weight: 4
+weight: 10
 author: Johannes Kepler
 icon: /icons/kepler.png
 ---

-## Proposition 4

-A string which is in consonance with either one of two multiples in the proportion of continuous doubling is also in consonance with the 0remaining one; and if it is in dissonance with one, it is also in disso­ nance with the other.
+## Proposition 4: A string which is in consonance with either one of two multiples in the proportion of continuous doubling is also in consonance with the 0remaining one; and if it is in dissonance with one, it is also in dissonance with the other.

 For by Proposition 3 sounds which are in the proportion of continuous doubling are identical with one another.
 However, what is in consonance with one of two identical strings is also in consonance luith the other; and the rest follows, by Axiom 6.